Pelvic exam and Pap smears, which look for cervical cancer, can also find a small number of endometrial cancers before symptoms develop.

 Transvaginal ultrasound, in which the doctor inserts a wand-like instrument into the vagina.
 The instrument aims high-frequency sound waves at the uterus.
 The pattern of the echoes they produce creates a picture.
 Saltwater can be placed into the uterus through the cervix before the ultrasound test to give a clearer picture.
 This is called a sonohystogram.
 If the endometrium looks too thick or irregular, the doctor can perform an endometrial biopsy in the office or a dilation and curettage (D&C) in the operating room.

-The definitive test is a biopsy (taking and testing a tissue sample of the uterus).
+The definitive test is a biopsy (taking and testing a tissue sample from the uterus).
 If a biopsy confirms the diagnosis, the doctor will order imaging tests such as a CT scan or MRI, blood tests for CA-125, a marker seen both with ovarian and endometrial cancer, a colonoscopy, and/or exploratory surgery (opening the abdomen) to determine how far the disease has spread.

 What Are the Treatments for Endometrial Cancer?